 In a conversation with a publisher towards the end of the fair, she began exploring the idea of creating religious-themed content—something she had thought about before, but hadn’t been sure there was space for.

-That moment opened up a new direction, one that felt deeply personal and meaningful, and it’s an area we’re now developing through the mentorship sessions.
+That moment opened up a new direction—one that felt deeply personal and meaningful—and it’s an area we’re now developing through the mentorship sessions.
+Watch this space for some very special work.

 The lead-up to Bologna was focused and energising.
-We identified key publishers she could connect with, refined her portfolio, and prepared tailored presentation sheets so she could approach meetings with confidence.
+We identified key publishers she could connect with, refined her portfolio curation, and prepared tailored presentation sheets so she could approach meetings with confidence.
+Her portfolio sheets were beautifully presented, and The Little Prince looked actually alive on the page - he was so proud.

 Here’s what Kyria had to say about the experience: